1.9M people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Los Angeles is currently 2.2 times the WHO annual air quality guideline value
+PM2.5 concentration in Los Angeles air currently meets the WHO annual air quality guideline value

 Good 31 US AQI